Pastorsimon1798/DECLuTTER-AI/README.md

 This pulls down the `camera`, `permission_handler`, `image`, and `tflite_flutter` packages needed for the capture + detection debug experience.

 Drop your quantized model at `app/assets/model/detector.tflite` with matching labels in `app/assets/model/labels.txt` when you are ready to swap off the mock detections.
+The detector service automatically resizes captured images to the tensor shape reported by the interpreter and normalizes RGB values to `0.0–1.0` for float models (or keeps `0–255` ints for quantized models), so ensure your exported model expects that preprocessing.
 Without the file, the app loads the bundled `debug_sample_detections.json` so you can still see the overlay and UI flow.

 Next, launch the app on a real device or simulator with camera support: